marcosivni/WebHigiia/model/Model.md

 > **NOTE:** Remember copying the image files to the `fs` directory of the [Websocketfy-Server](https://github.com/marcosivni/websocketfy#generating-the-binary).
 In this example, the resulting directory tree is (Websocketfy-Server entry)/fs/mammo, where the images must be pasted.

-> After the insertion of dataset elements, Higiia can query images by content (following the multidimensional features and the user-defined metrics).
+> After the insertion of dataset elements, WebHigiia can query images by content (following the multidimensional features and the user-defined metrics).
 Nevertheless, we must assign the query images (potentially undiagnosed entries) to the users that can access them.

 ## Prepare for querying

-While queries can be issued to the server counterpart (SIREN) through extended SQL, Higiia requires the loading of (potentially undiagnosed) query images into a proper 'query pool' as well as granting users the permission to access them.
+While queries can be issued to the server counterpart (SIREN) through extended SQL, WebHigiia requires the loading of (potentially undiagnosed) query images into a proper 'query pool' as well as granting users the permission to access them.

 The set of query images must be loaded in a separated table named with the prefix `U_`.
 In the mammogram dataset example, this table is `U_Mammogram` and contains all reserved and mandatory attributes of table `Mammogram` plus the `PARTICULATE` attributes employed for mapping the space of features.
 Therefore, the SQL representation of table `U_Mammogram` is as follows.